Last Updated on November 19, 2021 by melissanreynolds

 I haven’t been quiet about the benefits of low dose naltrexone (LDN).
 Since beginning it in 2017 I have experienced the best improvement of any single thing I have ever tried.
 I believe it is all down to sleeping better.
 The offshoots of this have been many.
 I have decreased pain levels, increased stamina, decreased fatigue, dramatically improved quality of life.

-Find my Low Dose Naltrexone One Year Experiment post here.
-It includes a full write up of how it is changing my life with some links to further information.
+Find my four year report on how LDN has changed my life It includes a full write up of how it is changing my life with some links to further information.

 We’re making a management plan for work in the Working with Chronic Pain and Fatigue series so join us!